axeltanxl/axeltan.com/pages/about.md

 <img src="/assets/me.jpeg" alt="pic" width="200" align=right style="border-radius:50%"/>

 Hi, I'm Axel Tan.
 I'm currently a Computer Science freshman at Singapore Management University.
 I enjoy learning about the latest technologies and trends in IT.
-My interests lie primarily in Software Engineering 💻, DevOps ♾️ and Cybersecurity 🔒.
+My interests lie primarily in Cloud Infrastructure ☁️ and DevOps ♾️.
 I created this website to share my learning journey, showcase some of my side projects and blog about what I've learnt.

 The tools and technologies I am proficient with include: